sjafferi/sjafferi.github.io/posts/personal-growth-systems.md

-The proverbial mountain of self-improvement — credits: @leni_eleni

 Many lessons can be taken from leading organizations when it comes to growth.

 Top companies invest heavily in tracking metrics that expand the bottom line; most click and keyboard events are captured, everything is a/b tested.